gregory1506/Assignment3/README.md

 Virtual Machines ----> A1 $0.024/hour per VM

-So for roughly 2 hrs concerning the assignment we estimate ~2USD exluding the 10USD upfront cost of the Service.
+So for roughly 2 hrs concerning the assignment we estimate ~4USD exluding the 10USD upfront cost of the Service Bus Queues.

 4. How would your design treat with a doubling of the load?